wix/stylable/_docs/references/pseudo-classes.md

 ## Enable custom pseudo-classes

 Custom pseudo-classes are implemented using `data-*` attributes and need additional runtime logic to control when they are on and off.
-They are declared on the element using the attribute `style-state`.

 **Stylable** offers [React CSS state integration](./react-integration.md) to help components manage custom pseudo-classes easily.